maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 Please note that significant computation and calculation can be done within GeoGebra itself.
 In many cases it might be much better to establish mathematical properties within the GeoGebra applet, and link the _results_ to STACK inputs.
 These results could be the distance between relevant objects, or boolean results.

-A current restriction of STACK design is that you cannot have a variable name in question variables which also matches the name of an input.
+A current restriction of the STACK design is that you cannot have a variable name in question variables which also matches the name of an input.
 For example, you cannot randomly generate the initial position of a point \(A\) with the "set" instruction, and also link this GeoGebra object to the input `input:A` with a "watch" instruction.
 In this situation you will need to have _dependent_ objects (probably hidden) in GeoGebra which match to inputs.
 (This is hard-wired into the design of STACK and cannot be changed, sorry.)

-__A note on licenses:__ Please note that the [GeoGebra's license](https://www.geogebra.org/license) does not match the [STACK licence](https://github.com/maths/moodle-qtype_stack/blob/master/COPYING.txt).
-Users of STACK remain entirely responsible for complying with licenes for materials, and media embedded inside STACK questions.
+__A note on licenses:__ Please note that [GeoGebra's license](https://www.geogebra.org/license) does not match the [STACK licence](https://github.com/maths/moodle-qtype_stack/blob/master/COPYING.txt).
+Users of STACK remain entirely responsible for complying with license for materials, and media embedded inside STACK questions.

-## Adding a geogebra question block using the material_id
+## Adding a GeoGebra question block using the `material_id`

-The easiest way to use GeoGebra in STACK is to use an applet hosted at geogebra.org.
-The applet must be publicly avaiable through a url.
+To use GeoGebra in STACK an applet must be hosted at [geogebra.org](https://geogebra.org) and the applet must be publicly available through a url.

 To include a GeoGebra applet into a STACK castext field (e.g. the question text), first create or search for an existing GeoGebra applet at geogebra.org.
-To set things up we need the material_id of an applet, we want to show.
+To set things up we need the `material_id` of an applet, we want to show.

-For the material [https://www.geogebra.org/m/seehz3km](https://www.geogebra.org/m/seehz3km) the material_id is: `seehz3km`
+For the material [https://www.geogebra.org/m/seehz3km](https://www.geogebra.org/m/seehz3km) the `material_id` is: `seehz3km`

 An example `[[geogebra]]` [question block](Question_blocks/index.md) is shown below.